JimmyAwoe/PackTron/README.md

 - No padding is ever needed
 - Document boundaries are preserved (with special tokens if needed)

-**PackTron's contribution**: We've simplified and lightweighted this powerful architecture, removing Megatron-specific dependencies and providing a clean, easy-to-use API that integrates seamlessly with `transformers` and other popular training frameworks.
+**PackTron's Contribution**: We have streamlined and optimized this powerful data architecture by eliminating Megatron-specific dependencies to provide a clean and easy-to-use API.
+Beyond this decoupling, we engineered a novel design that offers users unprecedented flexibility to configure data settings, ensuring seamless integration with transformers and other popular frameworks.

 ---